crismaproject/wirecloud-widgets/openlayers/ENDPOINTS.md

 **Friendcode:** `geo-points`

-**Description:** Whenever a (poly-)line is added via the map viewer, this event dispatches the geometry
+**Description:** Whenever a (poly-)line is added via the map viewer, this event dispatches its geometry

+Whenever a (poly-)line is added via the map viewer, this event dispatches a JSON-encoded object consisting of latitude-longitude coordinates -- ie. latitude-longitude tuples -- this (poly-)line is composed of.

+## Added point

+**Internal name:** `added_point`

+**Friendcode:** `geo-lon-lat`

+**Description:** Whenever a point is added via the map viewer, this event dispatches its coordinates

+This endpoint dispatches latitude-longitude coordinates whenever a point is added to the map.

 ## Added polygon